ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - a - React - Components and Props.md

 - note: in App.jsx, we have an array of movies

 Iteration 1:
-  - create a component "Movie" (for this iteration, just display an h1 ex. `this is the Movie component`).
+  - create a component "Movie" (for this iteration, just display an h1 e.g. `this is the Movie component`).

 Iteration 2:
   - in App.jsx, render 3 times the Movie component